A DIY Cymatics Display

 You may notice that a certain frequencies the powder will jump into the air quite suddenly, destroying any patterns.
-This occurs due to resonance, and turing down the volume should allow you to form patterns at the resonant frequencies.
+This occurs due to resonance, and turning down the volume should allow you to form patterns at the resonant frequencies.

 Liquids will form patterns with a very high resolution.
 High audio frequencies can create very fine pattern, barley visible to the naked eye.
 A laser beam, reflected by the vibrating surface can be used to magnify the effect.
 The reflected laser beam can produce an image on a screen, which will represent the vibrating surface.

 The projected images can look like 3D holograms, and it is often quite difficult to see how the projected pattern relates to the actual pattern on the reflective material.